mstksg/inCode/copy/entries/kmeans.md

 actually create the clusters themselves and all their member points.
 We can do something similar to what we did before with `ST` and mutable vectors and `runST`, but life is too short to always be using mutable state.
-Let's instead build up a map of indicies to all the points that are closest to that index.
+Let's instead build up a map of indices to all the points that are closest to that index.
 Then we use `generate :: (Finite k -> a) -> Vector k a` to create a vector by picking out the maps' value at the index at each spot in the vector.
 Again here we see that the type system helps us by not having to manually pass in a